WVUHPC/Modern-Fortran/_episodes/20-Parallel-Programming.md

 {: .language-bash}

 On the NVIDIA Fortran compiler the argument is ``-mp``.
-The extra argument ``-Minfo=all`` is very useful to receive a feedback from the compiler about sections of the code that will be parallelized.
+The extra argument ``-Minfo=all`` is very useful to receive feedback from the compiler about sections of the code that will be parallelized.

 ~~~
 $> nvfortran -mp -Minfo=all example_02.f90